allenxuan/ChromiumJniGenerator/README.md

 # How to use the ChromiumJniGenerator
 ## 1 Dependencies
 ### 1.1 C ++ dependencies
-Copy chromium-jni-generator-native-essential and chromium-jni-generator-native-gen-script to your project
+Copy two directories: chromium-jni-generator-native-essential and chromium-jni-generator-native-gen-script to your project
 ![pic1](/screenshot/1.png)
 The chromium-jni-generator-neutral-essential directory contains the chromium_jni_generator_native_essential .h and chromium_jni_generator_native_essential.cc
 ![pic2](/screenshot/2.png)